jlpteaching/ECS154B/syllabus/syllabus.rst

 Canvas
 ~~~~~~

-We will be using Canvas_.
+We will be using Canvas_ for assignment submission and grade distribution.
-Exactly what for is to be determined.

 Gradescope
 ~~~~~~~~~~